 We think that paying full price but only getting half of what you've paid for is a bit of a rip-off.
 Give this one a very wide berth.

-Alogic USB-C Portable 10,200mAh: delivers 55% of its claimed capacity, but still nothing to write (or phone) home about.
+EFM 20,000mAh Portable Power Bank: delivers nearly 55% of its claimed capacity, but it's still nothing to write (or phone) home about.